containers/podman/docs/source/markdown/podman-play-kube.1.md

 Note: HostPath volume types created by play kube will be given an SELinux private label (Z)

+Note: If the `:latest` tag is used, Podman will attempt to pull the image from a registry.
+If the image was built locally with Podman or Buildah, it will have `localhost` as the domain, in that case, Podman will use the image from the local store even if it has the `:latest` tag.

 ## OPTIONS

 #### **--authfile**=*path*